HomeAsia ToursJapan ToursJapan Guide

 Kenrokuen garden in Kanazawa, Japan

-The serene ambiance and captivating preserved culture of Kanazawa represent a historical jewel on mainland Japan.
-As a living embodiment of the Edo Period and once Japan’s second-largest city, Kanazawa celebrates its rich heritage around the preserved neighborhoods and inside the manicured gardens.
-The combination of modern museums and active historic districts brings the past to life dating back to the 17th century with a wealth of aromas from the vibrant market and treasures rivaling the reputation of better-known Kyoto.
+As a living embodiment of the Edo period and once Japan’s second-largest city, Kanazawa celebrates its rich heritage around preserved neighborhoods and inside manicured gardens.
+The combination of modern museums and active historic districts brings a past dating back to the 17th century to life, with a wealth of aromas from the vibrant market and treasures rivaling the reputation of better-known Kyoto.

-Highlights: Kenrokuen Garden | Ninjadera Temple | Higashi Chaya District | Omicho Market | Kanazawa Castle
+Highlights: Kenrokuen Garden • Ninjadera Temple • Higashi Chaya District • Omicho Market • Kanazawa Castle

-Recommended Length of Stay: 1-2 days
+Recommended length of stay: 2 days

 5. Takayama